swoops/mutual_julia/README.md

 	cd xscreensaver-5.33/hacks/config/
 	./configure
 ```
-If you don't want to install everything and just want to play with the binary
+If you don't want to install everything and just want to play with the binary:
 ```
 cd /tmp/xscreensaver-5.33/hacks/glx/
 make julia_gl
 ./julia_gl -shader /tmp/mutual_julia/frag_shaders/shader.glsl

 ```
-will cause a window to pop up with a distorted Julia set.
-Here is what the keys do:
+...will cause a window to pop up with a distorted Julia set.

+Here are what the keys do:
 ```
     w       	print TOTP token
     r       	reload the shader